benjieCodes/URLazy/Readme.md

 #Too busy to type the URL's like amazon.com or myspace.com?
 Who has time to do that, am I right?
-This app allows you to shortcut those words by creating shortcuts!
+This app allows you to make it easier for you by creating shortcuts!
 You're welcome!!!